 The Black Wind is the longship captained by Asha Greyjoy.

 Three or four years ago, during the reign of King Robert I Baratheon, Asha traded at various ports, including Fair Isle, Lannisport, and the Arbor.
 She slept with Qarl the Maid during the voyage.
-Asha was raiding Lyseni pirates at the Stepstones when her uncle, Euron Greyjoy, was exiled by her father, Lord Balon.
+Asha was raiding Lyseni pirates at the Stepstones when her uncle Euron was exiled by her father Balon, Lord of the Iron Islands.